 ACTION RATIONALE Refocus Music Faculty FTE Music is moving from a conservatory model of academy to a comprehensive music school model with new Certificates in Performance, Conducting, Popular Music, Music History and Theory, in addition to our pre-existing Certificate in Music Industry and Production.
 This will provide students with the preparation necessary to enter the music industry in all its forms, as well as to practice their art in music ensemble settings.
 The Master of Music in Performance and the Bachelor of Music with concentrations in Performance and Music Education will be discontinued; students currently in those programs will have a path to graduation.
 Three out of the seven full-time faculty have agreements for tenure relinquishment and retirement dates on or before December 31, 2025.
 The program will need to replace at least one of the retiring faculty, and we anticipate adding another specialist in the music industry and popular music history.
 These changes will streamline the program's offering, resulting in a highly focused and more competitive program that will attract more students.
 Decrease Music Faculty FTE By offering fewer applied music lessons and eliminating the Bachelor of Music with concentrations in Performance and Music Education, fewer courses are needed.
 This will NOT eliminate the Music major, but rather reposition the program for future growth and opportunity.
 Decrease Art Faculty FTE Creative Arts has an open position in Ceramics that is being filled this year by a year-long ceramics artist-in-residence.
 This year-long position will not be renewed and Ceramics will continue to be taught in part by our Sculpture/3D professor and in part by Visiting Artist Scholar Teachers (VAST).
 Ceramics is a popular course of study, and its continuation is important.
 Refocus Theatre Theatre Faculty have been strategizing ways to better train students not only for work in Theatre but for the creative entertainment industries.
 Theatre graduates have opportunities in film, video, gaming, concerts, special events, and more.
 In the university's proposed realignment plan, Theatre will revise positions to meet the needs of students and prepare them for future employment opportunities.
 The program will better align its offerings with student demand, and will remain a program of distinction in our region.
 Students will continue to have real-time experience in the development of and participation in a robust Theatre season.
-Decrease Theatre Faculty and Staff FTE With the refocus of the Theatre Department, the Technical Director, Lighting Design, and Costume Design and Construction positions will be reconfigured, aligning Theatre faculty positions with enrollment and structures at similar sized programs across the western United States.
+Decrease Theatre Faculty and Staff FTE With the refocus of the Theatre Program, the Technical Director, Lighting Design, and Costume Design and Construction positions will be reconfigured, aligning Theatre faculty positions with enrollment and structures at similar sized programs across the western United States.
 Retirements will provide opportunities for strategic hires within the next several years.
+A task force within the program is already engaged in laying out an exciting vision for its future.
 A currently vacant part-time staff position will be eliminated with the removal of one of the auxiliary Theatre Programs, the Visiting High Schools Shakespeare Program.
+The university will continue to engage with the Oregon Shakespeare Festival, as it is currently undergoing its own fiscal challenges, and explore possibilities for reconstituting the Visiting High Schools Shakespeare Program in coordination with OSF.

 Division / Department Planned FTE Reduction Classification

 Professor/ Art 1.00 Faculty

 Professor/ Music 1.00 Faculty

 Adjunct Instructor/ Music 0.60 Faculty

 Professor/ Theatre Arts 1.00 (pending) Faculty

 Instructor/ Theatre Arts 1.00 Faculty

 Professor/ Theatre Arts 0.25 Faculty

 Associate Professor/ Theatre Arts 1.00 Faculty

-Office Specialist 2 0.40 Classified
+Office Specialist 2 0.40 Classified TOTAL 6.25

-TOTAL 6.25